Trucking Insurance Information

 To attain the designation, Chris traveled to Orlando where he completed a rigorous specialized study that required taking three courses – Motor Carrier I, Motor Carrier II, and Advanced Underwriting – and passing an exam for each course.
 Chris is also required to complete regular continuing education.

-Holly Sergent, the agency’s Trucker Insurance Account Manager, has completed two of the three required courses and hopes to earn the Transportation Risk Specialist designation in 2018.
+Holly Sergent, the agency’s Trucker Insurance Account Manager, has also completed all of the courses required to earn the Transportation Risk Specialist designation.